 - Who are your clients?
 What do you offer them?
 How many do you see in a week?
 How long do you work with them?

 - How much do you need to earn to make it possible to continue practicing?
-What does that mean about how how much you charge?
+What does that mean about how much you charge?
 What does it mean about working for less?
 Or about bartering?

 - When do you work — what days and hours?
 What do you do with that time if it isn’t full of clients?

-- What would life be like, if you had the practice you’re starting to envision as you think about these things and consider what what you really want?
+- What would life be like, if you had the practice you’re starting to envision as you think about these things and consider what you really want?

 “What do you want?” … 4 short words that pack a whallop when you actually take the time to figure it all out.
 And without the answer, you will never be able to get what you want, no matter how much you know about what you’re doing..